Few-Shot Learning with Class Imbalance: Conclusion

 \section{Conclusion}

-In this work, we have provided a detailed analysis of class-imbalance in FSL, showing that class-imbalance at the support set level is problematic for many methods.
-We found that most metric-based models present a built-in robustness to support-set imbalance, and largely outperform optimization-based models even when combined with oversampling.
-In our experiments, Random-Shot meta-training provided minimal benefits suggesting that meta-learning methods do not learn to balance from random-shot episodes alone.
-Results on meta-dataset imbalance showed just a small negative effect, but this effect is not as dramatic as with the task-level imbalance.
-In future work, the insights gained with our investigation could be used to design novel few-shot methods that can guarantee a stable performance under the imbalance condition.
+In this work, we have provided a detailed analysis of CIFSL, showing that class imbalance at the support set level is problematic for many methods, yielding up to $-17\%$ performance drop compared to balanced tasks.
+Metric-based models show built-in robustness to support-set imbalance and largely outperform optimization-based models even when combined with classical rebalancing approaches.
+Random-Shot Meta-Training provides minimal benefit but can be improved if coupled with classical rebalancing techniques.
+Surprisingly, simple techniques such as ROS and Rebalancing Losses, overlooked in CIFSL, can be very effective and lead to state-of-the-art performance.
+In future work, the insights gained with this investigation could be used to design novel few-shot methods that can guarantee a stable performance under realistic class imbalance settings.